A FESTIVAL OF NINE LESSONS AND CAROLS

 - Gaudete (“Rejoice”) – 16th-century carol originating from Sweden/Finland and arranged by Michael McGlynn

-This year, to mark nine years of VOX’s Festival of Nine Lessons and Carols, we have taken a trip down memory lane and selected one carol from each of our previous presentations, plus one new item to represent 2024 – The Crown of Roses by Tchaikovsky.
+This year, to mark nine years of VOX’s Festival of Nine Lessons and Carols, we have taken a trip down memory lane and selected one carol from each of our previous presentations, plus one new item to represent 2024 – The Crown Of Roses by Tchaikovsky.
 It is 135 years since this hauntingly beautiful carol was first arranged by the composer for a cappella (unaccompanied) choir in 1889.

 Hence, this year’s selection of music brings together some of our favourite music from over the years while also extending the theme that has linked many of our performances in 2024 – music inspired by the splendour and vulnerability of the natural world, here reflected in various symbols which take on a new meaning in the context of this service, such as the apple (representing the Fall of Humanity), the lamb (representing the innocence and purity of Christ) and the rose (representing Mary).